 Djuna Zupancic brings ten years experience filming for nationally broadcast commercials for GE, Coors, Red Bull, Dove, and others.
 She has also created documentary films for Tippet Rise Art Center and Colorado Center for the Blind, and has contributed footage for numerous other educational videos, and independent art films.
 Whether acting as Director of Photography, Digital Imaging Technician, or Second Camera, Djuna consistently creates eloquent, poetic, and gorgeous images.
 Equally at home in the lab and the field, Djuna loves collaborating to tell stories.

-Lon is a technology geek and wears a few hats at Lila Films.
+Lon Riesberg is a technology geek and wears a few hats at Lila Films.
 He’s actively developing new business strategies, manages our presence on the web, and is leading R&D with new storytelling technologies such as interactive media and VR.
 Prior to joining Lila Films, Lon spent a decade designing and building data visualization tools, software systems and web applications for NASA.
 Lon is an avid outdoorsman and has traveled extensively in remote regions of Patagonia, Alaska, New Zealand, Nepal, and Mexico where he developed a deep appreciation for the natural world.